Gariscat/HouseX/README.md

 `python infer.py --track_name {AUDIO_PATH} --do_train --pretrained`

-where `AUDIO_PATH` should be the file name **without suffix**.
-For example, if we want to use one of our mixtape `CA7AX Set #3.flac`, then place the file under the root directory of this project and run `python infer.py --track_name "CA7AX Set #3"`.
+where `AUDIO_PATH` should be the file name.
+For example, if we want to use one of our mixtape `CA7AX Set #3.ogg`, then place the file under the root directory of this project and run `python infer.py --track_name "CA7AX Set #3.ogg"`.

 ## License